edgeimpulse/expert-projects/surface-crack-detection-ti-tda4vm.md

 This project showcases an industrial use case for surface crack detection which can be used for predictive maintenance.
 The project has the following key characteristics.

-- Customize the pre-trained transfer learning model in the Edge Impulse Studio expert mode
+- Customize the pre-trained transfer learning model in the Edge Impulse Studio Expert Mode
 - Demonstrate the use of a multi-output model trained using Edge Impulse
 - Runtime heat-map visualization to localize the detected cracks.
 - A scalable and portable solution